Giorgia Meloni: Foreign policy

 On 28 April 2024, Meloni announced that she would run for a seat in the European Parliament in elections due to be held in June.
 In the election, her party remained the most voted in the country with 28.8% of votes, and Meloni became the most voted candidate in the election.

 From 13 to 15 June, Meloni hosted the 50th G7 summit in Borgo Egnazia, Apulia.
-The topics discussed included the ongoing wars in Ukraine and Middle East, Climate Change, China, migration, and the economy.
+The topics discussed included the ongoing wars in Ukraine and the Middle East, Climate Change, China, migration, and the economy.
 Francis became the first pope to address a G7 summit.